felixlucien/felix-blog/packages/frontend/src/blog/cloudbuild-hosting/auto-deploy-cloud-build.md

 Nowadays, setting up automated site deployment is a piece of cake with the simple and powerful tools developed by the likes of google, circleci, jenkins etc.

-For example, when I made this site, it took me a few hours to actually write the content, layout etc in React, but only a few minutes to setup automatic deployment using cloud build.
+For example, when I made this site, it took me a few hours to actually write the content, layout etc in React + Tailwind, but only a few minutes to setup automatic deployment using cloud build.

 Furthermore cloud build is monorepo friendly!
 This is very important as it means all your companies' software, microservices, etc can be deployed using a single tool.